Become a Funeral Celebrant: Celebrants, develop your skill set

 - understand in a refined way the “grief process” and its relevance to funeral celebrancy.

-- know the main historical events which have affected peoples lives and the values they inherited, e.g the World Wars, the Great Depression, the post-World War II reconstruction period, the Vietnam and Korean wars and similar.
+- know the main historical events that have affected people’s lives and the values they inherited, e.g the World Wars, the Great Depression, the post-World War II reconstruction period, the Vietnam and Korean wars, and similar

 - be able to link such events (including local history) to an account of an individual’s life.